Recycling & Waste Minimization

 - Resource Center is a non-profit that hauls away the food scraps collected at our dining halls, and turns it into nutrient-packed compost used to grow delicious produce at their city farms.

 Product to Shelf

 The materials we recycle have a future!
 Each stream has its own markets, companies and products that are produced.
-Loop Paper Recycling sends most of the white paper, our largest stream, to International Paper, where most of it becomes tissue.
-You can learn about their recycling efforts here.
+See below where our materials get sent to and what they get turned in to.

 Most materials generated at UIC are recyclable and will have a second life!
 What makes a material “recyclable” is its structural components, as well as the status of the market of those materials.
 We have listed the most common materials that are recyclable on campus.
 If you have a question about a material not mentioned, please contact us.

 Click on a tab to learn more about the different materials that are recyclable at UIC